Avian Expert Articles

 Cape Parrot

-Lafeber’s Global Parrot Conservation Spotlight January 2023: The Cape Parrot of South Africa
+Lafeber’s Global Parrot Conservation Spotlight January 2023: The Cape Parrot Of South Africa

 In December 2022, South Africa named the Cape parrot as its Parrot of the Year.
 This unusual and highly endangered species (Poicephalus robustus) inhabits isolated patches of forest in the Eastern Cape, KwaZulu-Naal and Limopo areas of South Africa, the only country where it can be found.
 The International Union for Conservation of Nature estimates […]